|

 of the reason.
 Instead, we will drop the lowest three grades for all labs

 and quizzes combined.
+NOTE: If

 you are registered for a lab section that conflicts with another class, or